 INVESTMENT ADVISER: Simplify Asset Management Inc. ("SAMI"), located at 10845 Griffith Peak Drive, 2/F, Las Vegas, NV 89135, serves as the Fund's investment adviser.
-The adviser is registered with the SEC as an investment adviser under the Investment Advisers Act of 1940, as amended.
+The Adviser is registered with the SEC as an investment adviser under the Investment Advisers Act of 1940, as amended, and manages the majority of other series in the Trust.